zuvola/geohash_plus/README.md

 ## Base16/64

-If `bits` is 4bit, it is encoded and decoded in Base16, and if `bits` is 6bit, it is encoded and decoded in Base64.
+If `bits` is 4 bits, it is encoded/decoded in Base16, and if `bits` is 6 bits, it is encoded/decoded in Base64.
 The `bits` can be from 1 to 6.
 If `alphabet` is not specified, the string defined in RFC4648 is assigned.